 This app also offers tips for bettering your relationship.

 What builds relationships?

 Activities, conversations, and experiences that help the two of you go deeper into yourselves and into your relationship.
-Growing in all forms of intimacy.
+Growing in all forms of intimacy (emotional intimacy in marriage is important, yo'!).
 Getting vulnerable together and showing your true selves in a safe, loving space.